Connemara County Galway, Ireland Travel Guide

 Renting a car at the the airport provides the most direct and non-rigid travel plans to Connemara.
 Car rental desks are available at all major airports.

-This option is advised for exploring Connemara's dispersed attractions at your own pace.
+This option is recommended for exploring Connemara's dispersed attractions at your own pace.

-Coach services provide a cost-effective and comfortable transfer to Galway City before connecting to Connemara.
+Coach services provide a cost-works well and comfortable transfer to Galway City before connecting to Connemara.

 Aer Lingus serves ways to North America, Europe, and the UK.
 Ryanair provides comprehensive European connections.